faisalmrasul/inquiro-media/index.md

 ---
 layout: default
-title: "Inquiro Media"
+title: "Inquiro Media Labs"
 ---

-# Welcome to Inquiro Media
+# Welcome to Inquiro Media Labs

-A digital garden for curious minds exploring Artificial Intelligence and innovation, Inquiro Media is a space to share learning journeys and insights while exploring new technologies.
+A digital garden for curious minds exploring Artificial Intelligence and innovation, Inquiro Media Labs is a space to share learning journeys and insights while exploring new technologies.
 The name "Inquiro" comes from Latin, meaning "to inquire" or "to investigate."

 ## Quick Links
 #### [View All Posts](/inquiro-media/blog) - [About](/inquiro-media/about) - [Projects](/inquiro-media/projects) - [Contact](/inquiro-media/contact)